SOFE4620-ML9/nba-lineup/README.md

 After running `nix develop`, you can use the following commands:
 - `run_model` - Run the model on a sample dataset (2015 only)
 - `run_model full` - Run the model on the complete dataset
-- `run_test` - Test predictions using a trained model

 ### Manual Setup (Alternative)
 If you prefer not to use Nix or are on a system without Nix support: